ARMmbed/Debugging-docs/Docs/Debugging/Keil.md

 ![](../Debugging/Images/CMSIS2.png)
 </span>

+##Export a project using the mbed CLI

+[mbed CLI](https://docs.mbed.com/docs/mbed-os-handbook/en/5.1/dev_tools/cli/) is the ARM mbed command line tool which enables the full mbed workflow.
+For example, to export project based on the FRDM-K64F board to uVision run:

+	$ mbed export -i uvision -m K64F

 ##Compile, download, debug!

-Once you have unzipped and opened the ".uvproj" file, your project should appear in the uVision IDE much in the same way it appeared in the online compiler.
+Once you have opened the ".uvproj" file, your project should appear in the uVision IDE much in the same way it appeared in the online compiler.
 You can browse the project files by navigating in the left panel, and the code will appear in the main panel.

 ###Compile